kasteway/Salary_Prediction/README.md

 1. SQL, Python & Pandas to clean, explore and generate the final modeling data
 2. Matplotlib and Seaborn to generate visualizations
 3. SKLearn to build Machine Learning classification models and measuring metrics.
-4. Streamlit to develop the app
+4. Streamlit to develop the app.
 5. Heroku to deploy the app.
 6. Docker to create a smooth pipeline.